Seven Chinese historical figures who gave up their royal status

 Taibo (泰伯) and Zhongyong (仲雍)

-A happier version of Boyi and Shuqi’s story, which appears in the Confucian Classic of Songs as well as Sima Qian’s Records of the Grand Historian, is that of the three sons of King Tai of the Zhou state named Taibo, Zhongyong, and Liji (季历).
-Taibo could tell that his father preferred his youngest brother Liji and Liji’s son Ji Chang (姬昌), so he and his second brother Zhongyong fled to the frontier regions of the south, cut their hair, and tattooed themselves to indicate they would no longer compete for the throne.
+A happier version of Boyi and Shuqi’s story, which appears in the Confucian Classic of Songs as well as Sima Qian’s Records of the Grand Historian, involves the three sons of Duke Tai of the Zhou state: Taibo, Zhongyong, and Liji (季历).
+Taibo could tell that his father preferred his youngest brother Liji and Liji’s son Ji Chang (姬昌), so he and his second brother Zhongyong fled to the frontier regions of the south, cut their hair, and tattooed themselves to indicate they would no longer compete for the title.

 Taibo and Zhongyong settled in present-day Jiangsu province.
 The locals were impressed by the brothers’ kindness and talent, and submitted to their leadership.
-During his rule, Taibo developed agriculture in the region and dug the Taibo River (now the Bo River or Bodu River in Wuxi).
+During his rule, Taibo developed agriculture in the region and dug the Taibo River, now the Bo River or Bodu River in Wuxi.
 He died childless, and passed the throne to his brother Zhongyong.
-Back in Zhou, their nephew Ji Chang and Ji Chang’s son Ji Fa (姬发) overthrew the Shang dynasty and established the Zhou dynasty (and alienated Boyi and Shuqi).
+Back in Zhou, their nephew Ji Chang and Ji Chang’s son Ji Fa (姬发), the new Dukes of Zhou, overthrew the Shang dynasty and established the Zhou dynasty (and alienated Boyi and Shuqi).

-During the reign of the female emperor Wu Zetian (武则天) in the seventh century, a secondary wife of her son Li Dan (Emperor Ruizong of the Tang dynasty, 618 – 907) appears to have left her husband.
-Noble Consort Doulu became a concubine of Li Dan at 15, and became the foster mother of his son, Li Longji (李隆基), when his mother and Li Dan’s primary wife were murdered by Wu Zetian.
+During the reign of the female emperor Wu Zetian (武则天) in the seventh century, a secondary wife of her son Li Dan (李旦), Emperor Ruizong of the Tang dynasty (618 – 907), appears to have left her husband.
+Noble Consort Doulu became a concubine of Li Dan at 15, and became the foster mother of his son, Li Longji (李隆基), when both the boy’s mother and Li Dan’s primary wife were murdered by Wu Zetian.
 When she was 44 years old, Consort Doulu’s uncle, Wu Zetian’s chancellor (and distant cousin), submitted a petition to the emperor stating that the Consort missed her family and no longer had affection for her husband, and begged to be allowed to leave Li Dan’s mansion.
 Wu granted the request.